PramodKumarYadav/WebdriverCI/readme.md

 - Note: If you get errors in containes and you are not able to do another mvn clean test,
   - then remove stack (with `docker stack rm grid`),
   - and redeploy the Grid; `docker stack deploy -c docker-compose.yml grid`
-  - [ ] Todo: Find a way to pass both grid and browser choice in the test.
-Then we can put that in CI and run all tests anyway we like.
 - NOTE: If you want to check that, the tests are really running from containers (with containers drivers and not local driver); do this
-    - remove a driver from tools location (say remove chromedriver.exe from your drivers path (in my case this is: C:\tools\selenium)) and say put this on desktop.
+    - Remove a driver from tools location (say remove chromedriver.exe from your drivers path (in my case this is: C:\tools\selenium)) and say put this on desktop.
-    - Run a local test without using grid, so say: *mvn clean test -Dbrowser=chrome*
+    - Run a local test without using grid, so say:
+        - `mvn clean test -Dhost=local  -Dbrowser=chrome`
         -  This should now fail saying:
-        -  *Cannot find file at 'c:\tools\selenium\chromedriver.exe' (c:\tools\selenium\chromedriver.exe).
-This usually indicates a missing or moved file.*
+        -  `Cannot find file at 'c:\tools\selenium\chromedriver.exe' (c:\tools\selenium\chromedriver.exe).
+This usually indicates a missing or moved file.`
-    - Now, select the line in Driver Class in grid, as chrome driver and run say *mvn clean test -Dbrowser=grid*
+    - Now, run the same test on grid,
+        - `mvn clean test -Dhost=grid -Dbrowser=chrome`
         - You will see that tests ran successfully.
         - This proves that tests are running inside container in grid and not using driver from your local machine.